 that you will run between 4 and 8 containers.

-Among the containers you will run is an Elasticsearch container which is quite demanding.
-Per Elasticsearch's Docker documentation, you will want to apply the following kernel setting:
+Among the containers you will run is an OpenSearch container which is quite demanding.
+Per OpenSearch's Docker documentation, you will want to apply the following kernel setting:

 On Linux, add the following to